Sidra Data Platform benefits and advantages¶

 To simplify this process even further, Sidra offers a web interface for metadata management that allows easy creation, querying and edition of the metadata configured for all the data sources in the platform.

 A data platform on the cloud is complex, with many different moving parts.
-It becomes hard to be on top of it, and able to monitor what is happening and what may have gone wrong.
+It becomes hard to be on top of it, and being able to monitor what is happening and what may have gone wrong.
 Even though Azure provides default tools for this purpose, such as the Azure Data Factory dashboards and logs, information is usually broken up among them and makes it hard to see the complete picture.
-To prevent this, Sidra offers two different tools focused on two different user profiles:
+To prevent this, Sidra offers three different tools focused on two different user profiles:

 Integration of all logs generated by either Sidra or any Azure service into Azure Log Analytics, providing a unified platform to analyse and diagnose any issues during the normal operation of the platform.

 A Power BI Operational report, generated on the operative data about data intake processes, pipelines etc. This provides a dynamic perspective on operational processes, mostly on data intake.

 One of the most requested features of a data platform is related to the lineage of the data.
 Questions like the source of a specific row of data in a report, or the date when a file was loaded are critical in many business scenarios.

 Instead of having to rely on manual exploration from within Azure, Sidra enriches all ingested data with metadata that allows easy tracking of the following details for each specific row: